kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 ### Concept

-Just as a graph is defined by vertices and the edges between them, a MindmapsDB graph is defined by concepts and the relationships between those concepts.
-Every vertex is a concept and has the following properties:
+Just as a [graph](https://en.wikipedia.org/wiki/Graph_theory) is defined by vertices and the edges between them, a MindmapsDB graph is defined by concepts and the relationships between those concepts.
+Every vertex is a concept and must, at minimum, have a unique ID.
+This is a string that identifies the concept.

-#### Unique Properties

-Properties which must be unique throughout the entire graph.

-**Id** - A concept must, at minimum, have a unique ID.
-This is a string which identifies the concept.
-For example if a concept is representing a person it could be their id number.

-**Subject** - An optional unique string which can be used to refer to external resources relating to the concept.
-For example if the concept is used to represent a country or city the subject could point to the wikipedia page of that city.

-#### Additional Properties

-Properties that store additional information about the concept and do not have to be unique across the graph.

-**Value** - A string value which can be used to store an additional piece of data.
-For example this could represent a person's name, a movie title, or any representative string.

 ### Concept Type

-A Type is a schema element that represents something that can have instances, and is extended into the following types:
+A schema element that represents something that can have instances, and is extended into the following types:

--  Entity Types
+* Entity Types
--  Relation Types
+* Relation Types
--  Role Types
+* Role Types
--  Resource Types
+* Resource Types

 ### Entity Type

-A Entity Type is used to represent a category of entities, e.g. `Person`, `Vehicle`, `Movie` or `Country`.
+An Entity Type is used to represent a category e.g. `person`, `vehicle`, `movie` or `country`.

 ### Resource Type

-A Resource Type is used to represent a category of resources e.g. `birthdate` or `name`.
-Resource Types have additional properties including:
+A Resource Type is used to represent an attribute associated with an Entity Type, e.g. `birthdate` or `name`.
+Resource Types are effectively properties, and consist of primitive types and values.
+They are very much like "data properties" in OWL.

+Resource types have the following properties:

-1. **Datatype** - Indicates the datatype of the resource.
-For example if the resource is `Age` the datatype would be **integer**
+* **Datatype** - Indicates the datatype of the resource.
+For example if the resource type is `age` the datatype would be `long`.

-2. **Regex** - Used to constrain string data types to specific regex patterns.
+* **Regex** - Optional.
+Can be used to constrain string data types to specific regex patterns.

-3. **Unique** - A boolean which indicates if the resource should be unique across the graph.
+* **Unique** - A boolean which indicates if the resource should be unique across the graph.

-### Relation Type
+### Relation Type and Role Type

-A Relation Type is used to model relationships.
-For example, to model that `Tom Cruise` is an `Actor` in `Mission: Impossible` we need to use a Relation Type such as `Has Cast`.
-This allows us to model that
-`Mission: Impossible` `Has Cast` `Tom Cruise`.

 A MindmapsDB graph enables us to model complex n-ary relationships.
-To do this we define a Relation Type and link it with roles which flesh out the details of the relationship.
-For example, in the movie domain a valid Relation Type could be `Cast` which has the Role Types `Actor` and `Movie With Cast`.

-### Role Type

-A Role Type is used to represent a role in a relationship, and how concepts relate to one another.
-For example, if we wish to model that `Jon Voight` is an `Actor` in `Mission: Impossible` then we need to define a Role Type `Actor`.
-However, `Jon Voight` would have the role of `Father` relating to his daughter `Angelina Jolie`.
+To do this we define a Relation Type, which is used to model relationships, and an associated pair of Role Types that are used to represent the two roles within that relationship.
+There is one Role Type for each entity to explain fully how the two relate to one another.

+For example, to model that a `person` acted in a `movie` we need to use a Relation Type such as `has-cast`.
+The Role Type for the `person` is  `actor`, while the Role Type for the movie is `production-with-cast`.

-Types constrain the roles that can be played to ensure that only instances of the correct type are involved in the correct relationships.
-For example, in the movie domain, a `Person` Type can play the role `Actor`.
-This would mean that Instances of the Type `Person`, such as `Al Pacino` or `Leonardo DiCaprio` are allowed to be `Actors` in the relationship involving the `Actor` role.
-At the same time this would implicitly define that an Instance of Concept Type `Dog` would not be allowed to play the role `Actor`.
+Role Types are associated with a particular Relation Type between Entity Types, and constrain it to ensure that only instances of the correct types are involved.
+In the movie domain, for example, the Relation Type `has-cast` involves a `person` Entity Type playing the Role Type `actor`.
+An Entity Type `dog` is implicitly excluded from playing the role `actor` - to include a dog in the cast of a movie, the `dog` Entity Type must explicitly be given the role `actor` too.

+The Role Types associated with a Relation Type can only be used for that relationship.

 ### Subclasses

-The four types described above can be subclassed.
-For example, subclasses of `Person` could be `Man` and `Woman`.
+Instances of the four meta-types described above can be subclassed.
+For example, subclasses of `person` (which is an instance of the meta-type EntityType) could be `man` and `woman`.
 This simple subclassing allows us to expand and deepen our schema to whatever granularity of detail is needed.

-{% include note.html content="In a MindmapsDB graph, we use the shorthand `isa` when representing the type relationship. <br />
+{% include note.html content="In a MindmapsDB graph, we use the shorthand `ako ('a kind of')` when referring to sub-typing or specialisation. <br />
-For example, `Aristotle` (*data entity*) `isa ` `Man` (*schema entity type*).   <br /><br />
+For example, `man ako person`. <br />

-We use the shorthand `ako ('a kind of')` when referring to a type being the sub type of another Type. <br />
+We use the shorthand `isa` ('is a') to represent the type relationship. <br />
-For example, `Man` (*entity type*) `ako` `Person` (*schema entity type*)." %}
+For example, `car isa vehicle`.
+" %}

-For example a simple schema would be `Car` `isa` `Vehicle` but with subclassing we could go as far as `a VW Gold TDI 2014` `isa ` `VW` `ako` `Car` `isa` `Vehicle`.
+For example a simple schema would be `car` `isa` `vehicle` but with subclassing we could go as far as `a VW Gold TDI 2014` `isa` `VW` `ako` `car` `isa` `vehicle`.

-Types can have an additional property, `Abstract`, which indicates the type cannot have instances.
+Types can have an additional property, `abstract`, which indicates the type cannot have direct instances.
 This is useful when we want to define a deeper schema.
-For example if we have `Person` and its subclasses `Man` and `Woman`, then we may want to define `Person` as `Abstract` to prohibit it from having any direct instances.
+For example if we have `person` and its subclasses `man` and `woman`, then we may want to define `person` as `abstract` to prohibit it from having any direct instances, whereas the concrete types `man` and `woman` can have direct instances.

 ## The Object Model - Data